yasmeen45/communigo/README.md

 ## Key Functionalities / User Stories
 - As a user, I want to be able to view all upcoming activities
-- As a user, I want to be able to search through upcoming activities by type, area, and/or date
+- As a user, I want to be able to search through upcoming activities by type, area, or date
 - As a user, I want to be able to join an activity
 - As a user, I want to be able to cancel an activity I have joined
 - As a user, I want to be able to see the activities I have joined